Tout savoir sur l'expérience

 - Transfer from Lux Le Morne to the Black River jetty by seat in coach

-- Sunset Cruise on Harris Wilson 2 Catamaran, snacks and drinks included
+- Full day cruise onboard Harris Wilson 2 Catamaran, lunch and drinks included

 - Transfer from the Black River jetty to Lux Le Morne by seat in coach